-This is the second Annual report since the launch of the Fund on October 28, 2011.
-The Fund size increased by 79.30% during FY13 and stands at Rs 4,962 million as on June 30, 2013.
-The Fund's annualized return since inception is 10.63%.
-During the same period the benchmark return has been 9.72%.
-This translates into an out-performance of 0.91% p.a.
-The Fund's annualized return during FY 2012-13 is 9.27% versus the benchmark return of 9.02%, thus registering an out-performance of 0.25%.
+This is the first Annual report since the launch of the Fund on October 28, 2011.
+The Fund size as on June 30, 2012 is Rs.
+2.77 billion.
+The Fund's annualized return since inception is 12.67%.
+During the same period the benchmark return has been 10.76%.
+This translates into out-performance of 1.91% p.a.
 This out-performance is net of management fee and all other expenses.
-Thus the Fund has achieved its investment objectives.
+Thus the Fund has achieved its stated objectives.

 The Fund is unique as it invests a minimum of 70% of its assets in financial sector debt securities, instruments or deposits.
-Minimum entity / instrument rating of debt securities (mainly banks) are AA-.
+Minimum entity rating of issuers of debt securities (mainly banks) is AA-.
 This minimizes credit risk and at the same time enhances the liquidity of the Fund.
 Duration of the Fund cannot be more than one year.
 This minimizes interest rate or pricing risk.
 The Fund invests 25% of its assets in less than 90 days T-Bills or saving accounts with banks, which further enhances the liquidity profile of the Fund.